 Small animal Adventure

 Seacrest's Small Animal Adventure allows guests to observe and meet several other species of wildlife.
-Guests can hold skunks, interact with foxes and feed our raccoons.
+Guests can hold skunks, interact with foxes, play with o'possums, and feed our raccoons.
 Our Small Animal Adventure lasts between 25-35 minutes and is always included as part of our Saturday Group Tours and our Private Group Tours and Field Trips (unless otherwise requested).
 It can also be incorporated into any VIP tour, but IT MUST BE REQUESTED WHEN YOU CALL TO MAKE YOUR VIP TOUR RESERVATION.
 Please keep in mind that including the Small Animal Adventure in a VIP Tour will take 25-30 minutes out of your time with the Seacrest Wolves.
 Additionally, for VIP Tours, the Small Animal Adventure only includes our foxes and raccoons.

 The Small Animal Adventure is only available to groups of guests with reservations for a wolf encounter tour.